inverno-io/inverno-mods/inverno-security/README.md

 This construct can be useful for `AccessControllerResolver` implementations and testing purposes.

-The `RoleBasedAccessController` interface basically defines three methods: `hasRole()` used to determine whether the autheticated entity has a specific role, `hasAnyRole()` used to determine whether the authenticated entity has any of the roles in a set of roles and `hasAllRole()` used to determine whether the authenticated entity has all the roles in a set of roles.
+The `RoleBasedAccessController` interface basically defines three methods: `hasRole()` used to determine whether the authenticated entity has a specific role, `hasAnyRole()` used to determine whether the authenticated entity has any of the roles in a set of roles and `hasAllRole()` used to determine whether the authenticated entity has all the roles in a set of roles.

 ```java
 SecurityContext<PersonIdentity, RoleBasedAccessController> securityContext = ...